Baynes Hydroelectric Power Station

-The Baynes Hydroelectric Power Station is a planned 600 MW hydroelectric power plant in northwest Namibia, at the border with Angola.
+The Baynes Hydroelectric Power Station is a planned 881 MW hydroelectric power plant in northwest Namibia, at the border with Angola.
+The power station is being developed jointly by the governments of Agola and Namibia along their joint border.
+The electricity generated will be shared 50/50 between the two neigboring countries.

 Location

 The power station is located across the Kunene River, in the Kunene Region of Namibia, approximately 200 km downstream of Ruacana Hydroelectric Power Station, at the international border with the Republic of Angola.

 The location is at the foothills of the Baynes Mountains, approximately 750 km, by road, northwest of Windhoek, the capital and largest city of Namibia.
 The dam and power station would sit astride the border between Angola and Namibia.

 Overview

 Before 2005, NamPower, the electricity supply parastatal in Namibia, maintained a Firm Power Contract (FPC) with Eskom of South Africa.
 That year, the contract expired and could not be renewed because South Africa was having a power shortage of its own.
 Joint feasibility studies, environmental and resettlement assessments, selected the present location, because it was the least disruptive to the environment and to the lives of the indigenous communities.
 The governments of Angola and Namibia decided to build a 600 megawatt power station and share the energy equally.